DavidT3/DAXA/paper/paper.md

 [Daxa]{.smallcaps} contains two types of class, mission classes and the archive class.
-Mission classes directly represent a telescope, or in some cases a particular use of a telescope (for instance there are separate classes for pointed and survey observations taken by _ROSAT_, as the characteristics of the data are quite different), and exist to provide a Python interface with the up-to-date telescope observation database.
+Mission classes directly represent a telescope, or in some cases a particular use of a telescope (for instance there are separate classes for pointed and survey observations taken by _ROSAT_ [@rosat], as the characteristics of the data are quite different), and exist to provide a Python interface with the up-to-date telescope observation database.
 Such mission classes allow the user to easily identify data relevant to their objects of interest (both individual and samples) with various filtering methods (it is also possible to download the entire archive of a telescope); these include filtering on spatial